Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Level x category name.
 The field is only displayed, if the product is assigned to a category of level x or lower.
 The *x* indicates the level number of the assigned category.

 - ![Delete](/Assets/Icons/Trash01.png "[Delete]") (Delete)
-  Click this button to delete the selected category from the box.
+  Click this button to delete the category next to the button from the box.
 This button is only displayed, when you hover over a category in the box.

 #### Categories
+[comment]: <> (window needs title!)
 *PIM > Products > Tab LIST > Button Add > Button [CREATE] > Tab Catalogs > Button [EDIT ATTRIBUTE]*

 ![Categories](/Assets/Screenshots/PIM/Products/List/Catalogs/Categories.png "[Categories]")